Find Grad Schools

 74% Women

-The 4th most popular school in the country for English majors who are seeking their master's degree is National University.
+The 4th most popular school in the country for english majors who are seeking their master's degree is National University.
 Roughly 18,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,480 per year.
-The English program at National University awarded 43 master's degrees during the 2020-2021 school year.
-Around 37% of these students were from an underrepresented racial-ethnic group, and 74% were women.
+The average in-state tuition for full-time undergraduates is $13,320 per year, while in-state graduate students, on average, pay $15,912 per year.
+During the most recent year for which we have data, 43 people received their master's degree in english from National University.
+Around 33% of these students were from an underrepresented racial-ethnic group, and 74% were women.

 41 Yearly Graduations

-California State University - Long Beach is the 5th most popular school in the nation for students seeking a master's degree in English.
+California State University - Long Beach comes in at #5 on our list of the most popular colleges offering master's degrees in english.
 Roughly 40,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-During the 2020-2021 academic year, 41 people received their master's degree in English from CSULB.
-Around 41% of these students were from an underrepresented racial-ethnic group, and 51% were women.
+During the most recent year for which we have data, 41 people received their master's degree in english from CSULB.
+About 77% of this group were women, and 51% were students from an underrepresented racial-ethnic group.

 #6